wadpac/GGIR/docs/reference/load_params.md

 # Load default parameters

-Loads default paramter values Not intended for direct use by GGIR users.
+Loads default parameter values Not intended for direct use by GGIR users.

 ## Usage